Skip to main content

 The Bottom Line

 Insurance companies are businesses, and their goal is to pay you as little as possible -- or nothing at all.
 In North Carolina, they have an extra weapon: the contributory negligence rule, which lets them deny your entire claim if they can argue you were even 1% at fault.
-Understanding their tactics is the first step to protecting yourself and your claim.
+Understanding their eight core tactics -- and what NC law actually prohibits -- is the first step to protecting yourself and your claim.

 Why Insurance Companies Are Not on Your Side After a NC Accident